psychogun/psychogun.github.io/docs/freenas/Plex-in-a-FreeNAS-iocage-jail.md

 Use a webbrowser and go to https://192.168.200.180:32400.
 There I only had to point the different libraries to my three folders in `/media`.
 PS: Remember to update your DHCP settings / and NAT settings for the new jail - or just shut down the warden jail and configure the iocage jail to be the same IP.

+---

 ## Automatic update

-If you dont want to have to bother executing the upgrades, you can add a crontab entry in the jail to do it for you:
+If you dont want to have to bother executing the upgrades manually, you can add a crontab entry in the jail to do it for you:
 ```bash
 0 4 * * * env ASSUME_ALWAYS_YES=YES pkg upgrade plexmediaserver >> ~/plexupgrade.log
 ```